 Phi Beta Kappa Honor Society

-Rebecca Wallach is the associate director of the Evelyn Frank Legal Resources Program (EFLRP), which represents low-income New Yorkers in accessing and maintaining Medicare, Medicaid, and long-term care services.
+Rebecca Wallach is the director of the Evelyn Frank Legal Resources Program (EFLRP), which represents low-income New Yorkers in accessing and maintaining Medicare, Medicaid, and long-term care services.
 Rebecca began her legal career at NYLAG as a Skadden Fellow advocating on behalf of “dual eligible” clients – those with Medicaid and Medicare – as their Medicaid long-term care services were transitioned to managed care.
 Following her Skadden Fellowship, she was a law clerk for Magistrate Judge Lois Bloom in the Eastern District of New York.
 She returned to NYLAG in 2017 to continue her advocacy for dual eligible and other vulnerable Medicaid recipients.

 In her role at NYLAG, Emily is responsible for institutional giving and managing the lifecycle of grants and contracts.
 Emily is also the main point of contact with our valued partners in government and philanthropy, whose support is critical in helping NYLAG achieve our mission.
 Prior to joining NYLAG, Emily worked in similar positions at the Police Athletic League of NYC, the Brooklyn Chamber of Commerce, and St. Francis College.